MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-requests-approve-apps.md

 ## View user requests

 The end-user requests received by the default method are displayed in Teams admin center.
 You can easily view and manage the requests.
-We recommend having a regular triage to check for end-user requests.
+We recommend a regular triage to check for end-user requests.
 To view and allow the apps, follow these steps:

-1. Sign into the Teams admin center and access the **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)** page.
+1. Sign into the Teams admin center and go to **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.

 1. Choose to display the **Requests by users** column.
 You can sort the column, as well.